To Dust: Reception

+Critical response

 Richard Roeper of the Chicago Sun-Times commented "No doubt the material will offend some, given the nature of the storyline.
 And yet beneath the sometimes grisly visuals and the pitch-black humor and the general weirdness, this is the story of two men with precious little in common who become friends against all odds and help one another find a little peace in life."
 Classic buddy movie material.
 Robert Adele of the Los Angeles Times noted "The movie could use a little more energy — this is Paul Mazursky territory, after all, not Andrei Tarkovsky — but in its sick-but-sweet attempt to reclaim grief from the trappings of tradition, To Dust is its own well-measured godsend."
 Vulture's David Edelstein wrote that "To Dust is occasionally unintentionally cringe-inducing.
 The portrait of Shmuel will probably offend Orthodox Jews, despite — or perhaps because of — his continuous exclamations that everything he's doing is 'not Jewish.'
 The spirit of inquiry is extremely Jewish, but different communities have different levels of tolerance for going outside the lines."

 Mark Dujsik of RogerEbert.com gave the film three stars out of four, and wrote: "Religion can provide some solace, but it can also complicate matters.
 Science can explain the natural processes, but even then, it cannot account for every detail in every situation.
 To Dust is about those contradictions and, in the end, about the ultimate one: that, to some questions, the only logical and spiritual answer is that there isn't one—except whatever we make of it."